-- If you want to establish a career as a chartered surveyor, primarily as a member of the Management Consultancy or Commercial Property Professional Groups of the Royal Institution of Chartered Surveyors (RICS), this programme is designed for you.
+- If you want to establish a career as a chartered surveyor, primarily as a member of the Management Consultancy Professional Group of the Royal Institution of Chartered Surveyors (RICS), this programme is designed for you.

 - You will understand how real estate can support the core activities of any organisation and enable you to make informed financial decisions through the application of real estate valuation and appraisal techniques.

 - There is significant input from industry in shaping our programme, including teaching on some courses, guest lectures and seminars.
 There are also informal opportunities to meet people from industry at open events and recruitment presentations.
 We will also support you in arranging professional work placements.